mfrandes/burger-builder-course-project-app/README.md

-To start the project on your system sipmly download and install dependencies with:
+To start the project on your system just download and install dependencies with:

 `npm install`